G-Milzink/CI_PP3_MD/README.md

 6. As the site owner I want users to be able to easily search the database.
 7. As the site owner I want search results to be stored inside a google sheet.
 8. As the site owner I want user to be able to add Movies to the database.
+9. As the site owner I want to be able to add a new user to the system.
 9. As the site owner I want every new entry to follow the correct format.

 ### User Manual